JosephPrichard/othello-bot/README.md

 # OthelloBot

-OthelloBot is a self-hosted Discord Bot used to play othello in command text channels against other players or a bot.
+OthelloBot is a self-hosted Discord Bot used to play othello in discord text channels against other players or a bot.
 It includes graphical interface to see the othello board and a database with statistics for each player.

 ## Commands

 `/challenge @user`

 Challenges another user to an othello game.
-Another player can accept the challenge with the `/accept` command.
+Another player can accept the challenge with the `/accept` discord.

 `/challengebot level`